Skip to main content

 Summary

-Irradiance Optimization is a tracker angle calculation method that maximizes total plane-of-array irradiance rather than simply minimizing angle of incidence.
-PlantPredict implements two irradiance optimization modes: a built-in optimization algorithm (available since Version 11) and integration with the ArrayTechnologies external service.
-The built-in algorithm evaluates candidate tracker angles to find the angle that maximizes total POA irradiance, accounting for tracker movement penalties and hesitation factors.
+Irradiance optimization is a tracker angle calculation method that maximizes total rather than simply minimizing .
+It operates after the base tracking angle is determined (true tracking or backtracking) and overrides that angle when an alternative would provide higher total POA irradiance.
+PlantPredict implements two modes: a built-in optimization algorithm (Version 11+) and integration with the ArrayTechnologies API.
+The built-in algorithm evaluates candidate angles while accounting for tracker movement penalties and hesitation factors.
+If wind stow is also enabled, wind stow takes priority and overrides the irradiance-optimized angle when wind thresholds are exceeded.

 Inputs